Git Style Guide

 Cons:

-This has historically been my go-to strategy for changes due to the ability to undo and share between machines due to guaranteed history alignment.
+This has historically been my go-to strategy for changes due to the ability to undo and share between machines.
 It is the most friendly to newbies to git.
-This strategy allows you to make all sorts of changes without ever having to use -f which can be very dangerous (re-writing history) if you don’t know what you’re doing.
+This strategy allows you to make all sorts of changes without ever having to use -f , which can be very dangerous (re-writing history) if you don’t know what you’re doing.

-The great part about this strategy is that it allows you to have your “single commit” in main (through squash-merge) without risking any loss of history on your development branch.
+The great part about this strategy is that it allows you to still have atomical, “single commits” in main (through squash-merge) without risking any loss of history on your development branch.

 PR Style